Home Help for families Information & Advice Education & learning EHC plans & assessments (England only) Tribunal appeals

 In this situation, the tribunal can order the local authority to maintain the plan, with changes to B, F and I if necessary.

-As part of a two-year national trial that began in April 2018, the tribunal powers have been extended to cover the health and social care sections of the EHC plan as well.
+As part of a national trial that began in April 2018, the tribunal powers have been extended to cover the health and social care sections of the EHC plan as well.
+In July 2021, the government announced that these extended powers will continue after the extended national trial ends on 31 August 2021.

 For all appeals except to refusals to carry out an EHC assessment, the tribunal can recommend that health and/or social care needs and provision are included or amended in an EHC plan.
 These recommendations are non-binding, but health or social care commissioners will have to respond in detail to the local authority and parents or young person setting out the steps they are going to take, or giving reasons why they have decided not to follow the tribunal recommendations.